Endava/cats/docs/getting-started/installation.md

 ## Build from sources

-You can build CATS from sources on you local box.
-You need [Java 17+](https://sdkman.io/jdks).
+You can build CATS from sources on your local machine with [Java 25+](https://sdkman.io/jdks).
 Maven is already bundled.

 :::caution Before running the first build
-Before running the first build, please make sure you do a `./mvnw clean`.
-CATS uses a fork ok [OKHttp](https://square.github.io/okhttp/) which will install locally under the `4.11.0-CATS` version, so don't worry about overriding the official versions.
+Before running the first build, please make sure you run `./mvnw clean`.
+CATS uses patched forks of [OkHttp](https://square.github.io/okhttp/) and [Swagger Parser](https://github.com/swagger-api/swagger-parser).
+Maven installs these artifacts locally from the repository's `lib/` directory:

+- `com.squareup.okhttp3:okhttp:5.4.0-CATS`
+- `io.swagger.parser.v3:swagger-parser-v3:2.1.46-CATS`

+These `-CATS` versions are local build artifacts and are intentionally kept separate from the official dependency versions.
 :::

 You can use the following Maven command to build the project as an uberjar: